MathBunny/typedoc-namespace-bug-demo/README.md

 # TypeDoc Namespace Bug

-Simple reproducable setup demonstrating a [re-exporting bug](https://github.com/TypeStrong/typedoc/issues/1353) in TypeDoc.
+Simple reproducible setup demonstrating a [re-exporting bug](https://github.com/TypeStrong/typedoc/issues/1353) in TypeDoc.

 ## Purpose
 Highlights the issue of "variables" appearing as a heading for type re-exporting, when in fact it is an interface.
 The complete source code can be found in `src`.